The 20 Best Kabuki Syndrome Doctors in Canada

 London, ON, CA

-Hanxin Lin practices in London, Canada.
+Hanxin Lin practices practicing medicine in London, Canada.
 Lin is rated as an Advanced expert by MediFind in the treatment of Kabuki Syndrome.
-Their top areas of expertise are Nicolaides-Baraitser Syndrome, Floating-Harbor Syndrome, Micrognathia, and CHARGE Syndrome.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Nicolaides-Baraitser Syndrome, Floating-Harbor Syndrome, Micrognathia, and Kabuki Syndrome.

 Learn about our expert tiers